-Zachary Sweet is a registered Teacher Trainer for the Suzuki Association of the Americas, instructor of cello at Nazareth College, Binghamton and Colgate Universities, and on the faculty at Ithaca Talent Education and Music Together of Ithaca.
+Zachary Sweet is a registered Teacher Trainer for the Suzuki Association of the Americas, instructor of cello at Nazareth College and Binghamton University, and on the faculty at Ithaca Talent Education and Music Together of Ithaca.
 Nationally, he is sought after as clinician having lead workshops, masterclasses and institutes across the United States.

 Zachary completed his Master’s in Performance and Literature at the Eastman School of Music in 2006.
 During his studies there, he became a member of the Eastman Chamber Society, was Principal of Eastman Philharmonia, Eastman Chamber Orchestra, and Eastman Opera Orchestra, and studied chamber music with the Ying Quartet, Elinore Freer, Dr. Jean Barr, Richard Kilmer, and Dr. Kenneth Grant; his principal instructors have been Alan Harris, Kathy Kemp and Carol Vizzini.
 Zachary was an also an Aspen Music Festival Fellow from 2001-2003.